Food for Thought About Headaches

 The good news, says Dr. John Leung, director of the Center for Food-Related Diseases at Tufts Medical Center, is that “57 to 71 percent of celiac patients’ food-related headaches improve with a strict gluten-free diet.”

 If you don’t have Celiac disease, but do have a gluten sensitivity, limiting gluten can also help reduce the frequency and severity of headaches.

-What’s the easiest way to follow a gluten-free diet to prevent headaches, when so many foods contain gluten?
+What’s the easiest way to follow a gluten-free diet to prevent food-related headaches when so many foods contain gluten?

 Eating healthy foods when you have a gluten allergy or sensitivity shouldn’t give you a headache.
 It’s practically a no-brainer when you take a look at the selection of Gluten-Free meals.
 You’ll find 50-plus meals, sides, snacks, and even cookies, to help you enjoy your favorite foods without a headache.

 If you have headaches frequently, keep a journal to track your diet and when headaches occur.
 That might provide you with clues that link your diet to headaches.
 Your doctor can also help you identify potential triggers and reasons for headaches.